Annual Program-Level Assessment

 With all learning assessments, assessment data remains confidential and should be reported in aggregate form only at the program level.
 Faculty and program directors must adhere to FERPA regulations when reporting or sharing results.
 When student artifacts are submitted as part of a report, all identifiable information should be scrubbed from the document.
 Likewise, if "raw" data are attached as supporting evidence, all identifying information (students' names, ID numbers) should be removed.
 Faculty and/or course sections should not be identified either.

 Course-level assessmentCourse-level learning goals are expected to be clearly articulated in each syllabus and congruent with program-level learning goals.
 Syllabi should also include information about how the learning will be assessed, when the assessments will occur, and how much each assessment is worth towards the final grade.
-Specific instructions for what needs to be included in each syllabus may be accessed here.
+The College also has specific instructions for what needs to be included in each syllabus.
 School deans and/or program directors and chairpersons may review syllabi to ensure compliance.
 Faculty are required to submit copies of their course syllabi to the respective school office during the first week of classes.

 Course-level assessments may inform the development of new courses, the elimination of courses, or substantial revisions to a course.
 Such changes are managed through the Curriculum Committee.